Reece4000/New-Bank/testing-plan.md

 **Team Guidance** Make sure to write some tests for every feature

 ## End to End testing
 Unit tests are for testing classes, End to End (E2E) tests verify the whole system works together.
 E2E tests are similar to unit tests and often use `junit` as well.
 Instead of testing a single class, the E2E test will try behaving like a user would, running the new bank server and client then sending some commands to make sure it is working.
-E2E tests are often slower and take longer to developer compared to unit tests.
+E2E tests are often slower and take longer to develop compared to unit tests.

 **Team Guidance** make sure the system has some E2E tests